hjoseph96/codename-mystery-babylon-site/content/devlog/the-road-so-far.md

 However, our other programmer (Artemii on our [Team](https://mysterybabylon.io/team) page) rightfully decided we should do away with this party reliance for such a core mechanic and write our own implementation.
 So, we did!

-We created a new grid system buillt upon Unity's built-in Grid component
+We created a new grid system built upon Unity's built-in Grid component.
+This worked out very well, and was much clearer to both of us programmers now that the code was not abstracted away inside of a 3rd party asset in another folder -- but lived inside our own `Scripts/` folder.

+Before our switch, I was using 2D Box Colliders with tags attached (ie: Land Obstacle, Air Obstacle) to set grid cells as traversable